 The major challenge of the agricultural sector in emerging economies-such as Nigeria, is the level of economic development.
-Because there is no good accessible road networks; no accessible markets; no power generations, no incentives, no provision of fertilizers, insecticides and pesticides; no provision of irrigation facilities, better tools, and implements (tractors, etc); no means of communication and transportations; rural-urban drifts; etc. [10].
-Transportation and communication brings about expansion precisely when the agricultural (agrarian) surplus is to be transported to the urban areas and manufactured to the rural areas [11].
-Perhaps, the agricultural (agrarian) sector may be used as import substitutions and export encouragements.
-The agricultural produce of emerging countries is raw material to the developed economies and the surpluses lead to capital formation when the surpluses are used to import capital goods.
-Two challenges are faced by the emerging economies: (i) elasticity of demand and supply, which means that demand for these goods is inelastic and the supply of these goods is inelastic, in other words, less profit expected. (ii) Synthetic devices of the developed economies, this means that the supplied goods can be warehoused for many years without deteriorations, in other words, demand would be inelastic and it affects the supplies of the developing countries.
+Because there is no good accessible road networks; no accessible markets; no power generations, no incentives, no provision of fertilizers, insecticides and pesticides; no provision of irrigational facilities, better tools, and implements (tractors, etc); no means of communication and transportations; rural-urban drifts; etc. [10].
+Transportation and communication brings about expansion precisely when the agrarian's surplus is to be transported to the urban areas and manufactured to the rural areas [11].
+Perhaps, the agricultural sector may be used as import substitutions and export encouragements.
+The agricultural produce of emerging countries is raw material to the developed economies and the surplus leads to capital formation when the surplus is used to import capital goods.
+Two challenges are faced by the emerging economies: (i) elasticity of demand and supply, which means that demand for these goods is inelastic and the supply of these goods is inelastic, in other words, less profit is expected. (ii) Synthetic devices of the developed economies, this means that the supplied goods from the emerging countries can be warehoused for many years without deteriorations or diminishing, in other words, demand would be inelastic and it affects the supplies of the developing countries.
 Besides, the situation gets worsening when the surpluses are used to import consumable goods [12].

-Government budgetary allocation has to be increased to this sector, having known its ramifications, in terms of economic growth and development.
+Government budgetary allocation has to be increased to this sector (.i.e., agrarian sector), having known its ramifications, in terms of economic growth and development.
 And ensure macroeconomic variables are relatively stable.